 3. Add the mushroom, rosemary and thyme and stir occasionally.

-5. Add the sundried tomatoes, tomato puree, garlic powder, kale, lentils, chestnuts and carrots to the pan and stir to combine.
-At this point I threw in all the extra seeds I was using.
+5. Chop and add the sundried tomatoes, tomato puree, garlic powder, kale, lentils, chestnuts and carrots to the pan and stir to combine.
+Add salt and pepper to taste.

 7. Add the mixture to a food processor and blend.
 Don’t blend the mixture to a complete paste as it’s good to have some chunkier veg for texture.